-Procedures for using these system calls are fully explained in the corresponding man pages.
+Procedures for using the various page locking system calls are fully explained in their corresponding man pages.
+The --lock option is explained in the run (1) man page.

 Setting the Program Priority

 The RedHawk Linux kernel accommodates static priority scheduling-that is, processes scheduled under certain POSIX scheduling policies do not have their priorities changed by the operating system in response to their run-time behavior.